-To ensure the latest version of AS4373 is being referenced, both Kingston and Citywide Services Solutions Pty Ltd have subscriptions to the SAI Global standard association.
+To ensure the latest version of AS4373 is being referenced, both Kingston and the tree maintenance contractor have subscriptions to the SAI Global standard association.
 Notifications of new or amended standards are forwarded to the organisations when they are released.